 And Wittgenstein can do meta-meta.

-One person’s notation is another person’s experience of a hijacking.
+One person’s interpretation or notation (“Here’s what’s really going on,…”) is another person’s experience of a hijacking.